Greenhouse gas concentrations

 The mid-continental forest monitoring stations are situated in:

-- Candle Lake (SK), located 150 km north-east of Prince Albert (SK).
-After 3 years of operation, East Trout Lake became the replacement station for Candle Lake in 2005.
+- East Trout Lake (SK), located 150 km north-east of Prince Albert (SK).
+It became the replacement station for Candle Lake in 2005.

 The Alert Station is also an official World Meteorological Organization Global Atmosphere Watch Program (WMO-GAW) station, one of 26 global stations around the world.
 Alert is the most northerly site in the WMO-GAW Network.
 The Alert site is also one of three sites, along with Mauna Loa and Cape Grim, which have been identified by the WMO-GAW as official greenhouse gas intercomparison sites.